SehajDxstiny/personal-website/src/pages/posts/meaning-of-life.md

 7. Curiosity as a philosophy is good.
 "What you read is who you are”.
 Read a lot.
 If you dont read anything, you're probably no one.
 Read science fiction, it expands one's imaginative capabilities.

 8. We want to be applied scientists.
 We want to be able to try to solve the hardest technical problems of our time.
 We want to build the best hardware products, and the best factories on the planet.
+Physics runs the world.

 	> “There are enough smart people working on every possible permutation of code that your particular marginal addition is unlikely to accelerate the future by more than a few weeks, maybe months.” - Casey Handmer